PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 We've created a server listening on port 3000, that exposes a `/hello` endpoint.

-Now we'll  launch it, in the command line we run:
+Now we'll launch it.
+On the command line we run:

 ```sh
 $ node server